c08oprkiua/miitraverse/README.md

 # Features:
 * ~~existing~~
-* Custom settable UI color, with per-profile overrides
+* Customizable UI color, with per-profile overrides

 # Incomplete features:
-* Server authentication (service tokens) using account server(s)
+* Server authentication (service tokens) using account server(s):
+ * 3DS-accurate requests
+ * Wii U-Accurate requests
 * The `param-pack` needs to be completed to properly reflect the locale of the device and/or user account.
 * Processing XML data.
 It can currently properly process the XML response from:
   * `/v1/communities/`